bhavuk22/Fampay/README.md

 http://localhost:8000/api/fampay-youtube/add_key ---> Used to add the Api Key that will be used for fetching the videos from youtube APIs.

 # Create Superuser

-docker ps  ----->  for getting the container Id docker exec -it <container-id> python manage.py createsuperuser
+docker ps ---> for getting the container-Id docker exec -it <container-id> python manage.py createsuperuser